AHuffmyer/sourdough_squad/Bread/Ariana_Sourdough_Bread.md

 **The bread is too crumbly or too dense.**

-- When you cut open your bread, you should see some large, irregular air pockets throughout the loaf.
-In between the big holes should be irregular small holes (see picture of my loaf above).
+- When you cut open your bread, you should see some large, irregular air pockets throughout the loaf (see photos above).
+In between the big holes should be irregular small holes).
 No portion of the bread should be dense or without air holes.
 If you have large air holes between the crust and the bread this is an indicator that your bread is under proofed or that the starter wasn’t active.
 - Double check your water and flour measurements to make sure the dough is hydrated.
+If you aren't using a kitchen scale I highly recommend getting one.
 - Try adding 1-2 hours of proofing time.
 - Also take a look at your starter, if your starter isn’t active or strong enough, it may cause texture problems.
 Almost all sourdough problems have something to do with the starter or the proofing time!
 - If you want even more open texture in your bread, you can experiment with adding 1-2% more water content.
 The bread will be harder to handle, but will bake with lighter texture!